 Do You Have a 4th Grader?

-National parks have an amazing 4th grade pass that allows all 4th grade students and their families free entry to all of the parks, including Yellowstone National Park.
+National parks have an amazing 4th-grade pass that allows all 4th-grade students and their families free entry to all of the parks, including Yellowstone National Park.
 The pass is called, “Every Kid in a Park.”
 Every year, beginning September 1st, all 4th graders have access to the pass.
-It expires August 31st, so you have the entire summer after 4th grade to use it.
+It expires on August 31st, so you have the entire summer after 4th grade to use it.

 We have used this pass, and it has been awesome!
 It is a great way to save money and explore all the amazing beauty of the national parks.
 It is very simple to sign up for the pass.
 Go to the Every Kid in a Park Website and fill out the necessary information.
 You can print out your temporary pass.
 You will be given an official pass when you arrive at your first national park.
 It is a neat collectible for the kids to have.